 Break the chain via loss‑of‑function variants in POMC, PCSK1, or LEPR, or syndromes like Bardet–Biedl, and MC4R stays quiet.
 Relentless hunger follows.

 Setmelanotide directly flips MC4R.
 Two downstream effects typically show up: intrusive hunger calms (documented by validated hunger scores in trials), and energy expenditure rises modestly as a secondary effect of central MC4R activation.
-In pivotal studies, many with biallelic POMC or PCSK1 deficiency achieved substantial, sustained weight loss; LEPR deficiency and Bardet–Biedl responses were beneficial but more variable.
+In pivotal phase 3 studies, many with biallelic POMC or PCSK1 deficiency achieved substantial, sustained weight loss in clinical trials; LEPR deficiency and Bardet–Biedl responses were beneficial but more variable.
 Physiology shifts first, weight follows.

 Who It Helps (Eligibility and Expectations)